alexle/alexle.github.com/posts/paralyzed-by-choice.markdown

 ###Is it even going to matter?###
 Few choices we make are ever really that important in the long run.
 Aside from decisions involving a house, career, who to marry, and investments, I can't think of anything that *really* matters that much after 10 years.
 It definitely puts things in perspective when laboring over a "life-or-death" decision.

+Thirty years from now, am I going to remember what type of bread I chose at the grcoery store?
+I don't think so.

 Hopefully, these ideas will aid in my decision making and ultimately, improve my focus.
 And if not, well at least **now I know**.

 [1]: http://www.ted.com/talks/barry_schwartz_on_the_paradox_of_choice.html